-We have put together this Northern Artists Directory to provide you with information on the Northern Artists who's works we regularly sell in our auctons.
+We have put together this Northern Art Directory to provide you with information on the Northern British Artists whose works we regularly sell in our auctons.
 Click an artist to find out more information and to see works we have recently sold and prices achieved.

 Helen Bradley was born in Lees near Oldham in 1900, and won an art scholarship to Oldham Art School in 1913.
 She only began to paint regularly when she was 65 - motivated to show her grandchildren how different her own childhood had been - she was encouraged in this by a chance meeting with L.S.Lowry.

 Peter Brook painted rural landscapes, farmhouses and scenes from different facets of British life.
 He was elected to the Royal Society of British Artists in 1962.
 Peter Brook’s paintings are instantly recognisable and often feature the bleak moorland landscapes of the Pennines, Yorkshire and Scotland with his trademark man and dog motifs, together with the occasional wandering sheep.